MindTheGap-ERC/CarboKitten.jl/docs/src/visualization/map-view.md

 - `colormap` — colormap used for plotting.
 If `color_by = :facies`, this
   overrides the categorical facies colormap.
 If `color_by = :facies_fraction`,
   this controls the continuous colour scale and defaults to `:viridis`.
-- `mask_emerged::Bool` — if `true`, cells that are emerged at the chosen frame are masked white.
+- `mask_emerged::Bool` — if `true`, emerged cells are masked in the depositional (`show = :model`) map.
+Preserved maps are controlled by whether each reconstructed column reaches the requested local depth.
 - `show_shoreline::Bool` — if `true`, overlays a contour of the sea-level intersection (`water_depth = 0`) at the chosen frame.
 - `shoreline_kwargs` — named tuple forwarded to `contour!` for the shoreline.